msimmer/kosmas-systems/_suits/multicam-universal-soldier.md

 ---
 Crye Precision Ripstop Multicam

-Jacket and Pants Can be Purchased Separately
+Jacket and Pants May be Purchased Separately